Alejandro Orfila: Tenure at the OAS

-These moves, however, undermined Orfila's standing in Washington after Ronald Reagan became U.S. president in early 1981, particularly among President Reagan's foreign policy advisers such as Jeane Kirkpatrick, who, as Republican Party campaign adviser in 1980, chided the OAS investigations into atrocities by admonishing them to be more supportive of "moderately repressive regimes."
-With violence in the region more concentrated in Central America after 1980, Orfila lost a valuable ally in his efforts to mediate the area's civil wars when Panamanian strongman Omar Torrijos' plane exploded in August 1981.
+These moves, however, undermined Orfila's standing in Washington after Ronald Reagan became U.S. president in early 1981, particularly among President Reagan's foreign policy advisers such as Jeane Kirkpatrick, who, as Republican Party campaign adviser in 1980, chided the OAS investigations into atrocities by admonishing them to be more supportive of "moderately repressive regimes".
+With violence in the region more concentrated in Central America after 1980, Orfila lost a valuable ally in his efforts to mediate the area's civil wars when Panamanian strongman Omar Torrijos's plane exploded in August 1981.

-Orfila lent the OAS' support to the establishment of the Contadora Group in hopes of alleviating the worsening wars in Nicaragua, Guatemala and El Salvador.
+Orfila lent the OAS's support to the establishment of the Contadora Group in hopes of alleviating the worsening wars in Nicaragua, Guatemala and El Salvador.
 This support, as well as that of the United Nations and a number of other international bodies, failed to compensate for President Reagan's opposition to the initiative, however.
-A 1982 resolution he supported, asserting Argentina's claims on the Falkland Islands, resulted in a policy embarrassment for the OAS after Falklands War ended in disaster.
+A 1982 resolution he supported, asserting Argentina's claims on the Falkland Islands, resulted in a policy embarrassment for the OAS after Falklands War ended in disaster for Argentina.
 The severe economic downturn in almost the entire western hemisphere was addressed by Orfila with efforts to renegotiate Latin American debt repayments; this met with opposition in the Reagan Administration on this, as well, and on 26 October 1983, the OAS voted to condemn the U.S. invasion of Grenada, making Orfila's policy rift with Reagan final.

 Towards the end of the year, accusations of influence peddling arose against Orfila.
-Increasingly unable to exert credibility despite the lack of evidence for the allegations, on 21 June 1984, Secretary General Orfila resigned his post, expressing frustration over the OAS' inability to influence U.S. Latin American policy during the 1980s.
+Increasingly unable to exert credibility despite the lack of evidence for the allegations, on 21 June 1984, Secretary General Orfila resigned his post, expressing frustration over the OAS's inability to influence U.S. Latin American policy during the 1980s.
 He was succeeded by Brazilian Vice-Minister of Foreign Affairs João Clemente Baena Soares.

 Personal life

 During his diplomatic years, he was married to his first wife, an American, Jean D'Aprile, daughter of a Rochester, New York, judge.
 They had four children: Alejandro, Martin, Linda and Michael.
 Orfila is grandfather to Martin's four children and Linda's two children.

 In 1985, Orfila was sued by a former subordinate, Carr Donald, over allegedly having been dismissed without cause.
 The lawsuit failed, however, and in 1986, an appellate court upheld the ruling against Mr. Donald.

 Following his resignation in 1984, Orfila retired to his estate in Argentina, focusing on building up his Argentine ranch and vineyards.
-Since 1994, he has owned Orfila Vineyards and Winery, an award-winning vineyard in the San Pasqual Valley, in Escondido, California.
-The winery claims more than 1,100 awards for its wines.
+Since 1994, he has owned Orfila Vineyards and Winery, an award-winning vineyard in the San Pasqual Valley, in Escondido, California, U.S. The winery claims more than 1,100 awards for its wines.
 According to Orfila Vineyards literature, he lived in exclusive Rancho Santa Fe, California, with his second wife, German-born Helga.

-Orfila died in San Diego, California in June 2021 at the age of 96.
+Orfila died in San Diego, California, in June 2021 at the age of 96.